 - Set up your granularity, date range, and attribution period

-- Select the cohort type (e.g. UA, remarketing), and trend type (e.g. LTV)
+- Select the cohort type (like UA or remarketing), and trend type (for example, LTV)

-- Select your grouping dimension (e.g. media source), and minimum cohort size — to avoids cluttering your report with insignificant data
+- Select your grouping dimension (such as media source), and minimum cohort size — to avoid cluttering your report with insignificant data

-- Select any additional filters that might be of relevance (e.g. campaign, attribution touch type, country, keywords, etc.)
+- Select any additional filters that might be of relevance (examples include campaign, attribution touch type, country or keywords)

-Step 4: Run a cohort analysis & evaluate results
+Step 4: Run a cohort analysis and evaluate results

 Go, go, go!

-Keep in mind that looking at siloed reports cannot give you the full picture or allow you to draw actionable insights, so don’t forget to slice and dice your data to unearth interesting trends, like app downloads vs. ROAS across various regions.
+Keep in mind that looking at siloed reports can’t give you the full picture or actionable insights, so don’t forget to slice and dice your data to unearth interesting trends, like app downloads vs ROAS across various regions.

 To dive a little deeper into how to set up a cohort report in your AppsFlyer dashboard – see here.

-- When we say cohort analysis we refer to the process of taking a large group of users (or customers) and breaking these groups down into smaller segments that have certain characteristics in common over a set period of time.
+- Cohort analysis is the process of taking a large group of users (or customers) and breaking it down into smaller segments that have certain characteristics in common over a set period of time.